日本語はこちらへ | Meet our Research Scholars

 Contributing to the Young Scientists Symposium

-In 2015, program alumni participated in the Young Scientists Symposium in Tokyo.
-Each year, Mansfield-PhRMA Research Scholars have served as facilitators for symposium workshops, leading discussions with participants from academia, the pharmaceutical industry, and government agencies on how to overcome challenges and promote collaboration within the science community to advance pharmaceutical development and medical innovation in Japan.
+Each year, Mansfield-PhRMA Research Scholars have served as facilitators for workshops at the Young Scientists Symposium in Tokyo, leading discussions with participants from academia, the pharmaceutical industry, and government agencies on how to overcome challenges and promote collaboration within the science community to advance pharmaceutical development and medical innovation in Japan.

 The Mansfield-PhRMA Research Scholars Program is building a network of U.S. and Japanese researchers in the pharmaceutical field.
 Regular meetings for alumni researchers help strengthen these networks.
 For example: